Boxing legend Manny Pacquiao has joined their old rival, Floyd Mayweather, in dropping off the Forbes Money List for the Top 100 Athletes in 2020.

 Last year, the ‘Pacman’ slipped to 92 on the annual rankings as his career began winding down.
 Since then, and despite beating Adrien Broner and Keith Thurman in 2019, Pacquiao doesn’t even make the compilation.

-Earning $26 million last year, the Filipino Senator was unable to garner enough cash to squeeze into the Highest-Paid sports stars.
+Earning $26 million last year, the Filipino Senator could not garner enough cash to squeeze into the Highest-Paid sports stars.

-Despite that fact, Floyd Mayweather was named by Forbes as the Highest-Paid Athlete of the Decade on an amazing $915 million.
+Despite that, Floyd Mayweather was named by Forbes as the Highest-Paid Athlete of the Decade on an impressive $915 million.

 Third-placed Cristiano Ronaldo was over $80 million behind Mayweather and Manny Pacquiao as the sport took center stage.

 Only four boxers made the 2020 register, though, with Tyson Fury leading the way.
-The WBC heavyweight champion was a full ten million ahead of British rival Anthony Joshua on $57 million.
+The WBC heavyweight champion was ten million ahead of British rival Anthony Joshua on $57 million.

 Deontay Wilder was a mere half a million behind AJ.
-Whilst Canelo Alvarez, who took 4th place in 2019 on $94 million, dropped to number 30 this time around.
+While Canelo Alvarez, who took 4th place in 2019 on $94 million, dropped to number 30 this time around.

-The current pandemic and lack of live-action has hit many sportspeople hard.
+The current pandemic and lack of live-action have hit many sportspeople hard.
 Earnings were down across the board as Roger Federer was one of only three to take home more than $100 million.